Research Strategy 2020-24

 By driving breakthrough science for Predator Free 2050, the Research Strategy addresses a critical strategic gap in the New Zealand Research, Science & Technology system.
 This will be accomplished through multiple mechanisms including Capability Development, Co-Funding and Supporting Applications to other Contestable Funds, and Direct Investment of uniquely positioned key providers, supported by smaller investments into Enabling Elements for the Predator Free mission.

-Predator Free 2050 Limited is currently supporting teams researching predator behaviour, carbon accounting, possum gene-editing, rat genetic control, stoat breeding, predator fertility control, predator detection and autonomous robotics, while continuing to drive the scaling-up of eradication with the technologies that we already have.
+PF2050 Limited is supporting teams researching predator behaviour, carbon accounting, possum gene-editing, rat genetic control, stoat breeding, predator fertility control, predator detection and autonomous robotics.

 To date we have provided student fieldwork grants, PhD scholarships and Postdoctoral research grants.
-Other opportunities pending.
+With other opportunities in the pipeline for the future should further Government or philanthropic funding become available.